Dental Insurance for Seniors on Medicare…sadly, is very limited at best. Medicare Dental coverage is almost nonexistent and that is a real problem.

 Most of us have been brought up with the idea that we need to take good care of our teeth.
 All of this advice is certainly very important, especially as we get older.
 As we age, dental issues become a greater challenge to stay on top of.
 In general, dental care expenses in most cases will rise.
 Here are a few of the common problems that seniors can experience, according to the National Institute of Health:

-- Cavities
+• Cavities

-- Gum disease
+• Gum disease

-- Tooth loss
+• Tooth loss

-- Oral cancer
+• Oral cancer

-- Facial pain
+• Facial pain

 This list doesn’t even cover all of the the diseases that can be caused by dental problems.
 There is evidence that it can lead to an increased risk of cancer or heart disease, not to mention embarrassment and lack of self confidence from missing teeth that inhibit a confident smile.

-While Medicare covers a lot of healthcare issues, it does not cover most dental care.
+While original Medicare covers a lot of healthcare issues, it does not cover most dental care.
 For more information on your possible alternatives read this article.

-Now, Medicare will cover care if you sustain a broken jaw if you are in an accident, but not the actual cleaning or tooth extraction.
+Now, original Medicare will cover care if you sustain a broken jaw if you are in an accident, but not the actual cleaning or tooth extraction.

-A little off topic but Medicare Advantage is not traditional Medicare.
+Medicare Advantage however, is not original Medicare.

 Yes, I know it sounds like it but actually…